 More than 40% of a child’s health is determined by his or her behavior.
 That’s more than genetics, healthcare, or social influences.
 You are your child’s role model — his behavior barometer—your child will do what you do.

 Identify any road blocks that may get in the way of your family’s activity level, such as busy work schedules.
-Find solutions, not excuses, for how to deal with these road blocks that will fit your unique family circumstances.
+Find solutions, not excuses, for how to deal with these road blocks that fit your unique family circumstances.

-If your child is having a difficult time giving up video games, try compromising with ones that allow more activity and interaction.
-Hands-on video games, TV exercise programs, and interactive websites can be the beginning of increased activity for your child.
+If your child is having a difficult time giving up video games, try compromising with ones that focus on physical activity and interaction.
+Hands-on video games, TV exercise programs, and interactive websites can be the beginning of increased activity and fitness for kids.

-Physical activity and fitness are necessary parts of healthy living and having a healthy future.
+Physical activity and fitness for kids are necessary parts of healthy living and having a healthy future.
 Often, one avenue of activity is not the magic pill—it is a conglomeration of several efforts, each and every day.

 How are you helping your child be active every day?

 It takes more than healthy food and exercise to raise a healthy child.
 Check out my special course for parents, called The Nourished Child Project for the “ingredients” to raising a healthy child!